-Academic Dishonesty Appeal Procedure
+Academic Dishonesty Appeal Procedure:

-Students may appeal an instructor's decision to the Dean of the Division, within five business days of the assigning of a penalty.
+Students may appeal an instructor's decision to the Department Head, within five business days of the assigning of a penalty.
 During the course of an inquiry, the student retains any and all existing privileges until the matter has been resolved.
-If the instructor who brings the charges is the Dean of the Division, then the appeal will go to the Vice President for Academic and Student Affairs.
-Final appeals of the Dean's decision may go to the Vice President for Academic and Student Affairs in consultation with the Deans of all Divisions.
+If the instructor who brings the charges is a Department Head, then the appeal will go to the Dean.
+If the instructor who brings the charges is a Dean, then the appeal will go to the Vice President for Academic and Student Affairs.
+Final appeals of the VP's decision will go to the Student Conduct Committee.

-- 2. If a student is found responsible for academic dishonesty, the Dean or Vice President for Academic and Student Affairs may not change any grade penalty for a course, as long as it is within the guide lines of the course outline. - 3.
-Students may not use the determination of academic dishonesty as a basis for appealing a final grade to the Academic Appeal Committee on the Standing of Students and Academic Appeal.
+If a student is found responsible for academic dishonesty, the Dean, Vice President for Academic and Student Affairs or Student Conduct Committee may not change any grade penalty for a course, as long as it is within the guidelines of the course outline.

+Students may not use the determination of academic dishonesty as a basis for appealing a final grade to the Academic Appeals Committee.